TheoGicquel/L3-IrisaParser/DOC.md

 ### About the selection.

 Using the `--select` option, you will have the possibility of filter which files to finnaly parse, in the list you passed to the program using plain arguments or `--directory` option.
 All of these files will be placed in a numbered list, that you will be abble to filter using these numbers.

+Note that without passing using the `--select` option, all files will be parsed, without letting you filter them.

 For exemple using this command :